Requests & Agreements

 No. Priority levels help to determine the order in which applicants will be offered a space in residence.
 The priority levels/system are based solely on two criteria:

-- Year of study at Toronto Metropolitan (top: 1st Year)
+- Year of study at Toronto Met (top: 1st Year)

 - Distance from the University (top: farthest distance away)

 Gender identities and application preferences are not factors in the priority system, however they are considered while rooms are assigned.

 Residents are required to obtain tenant insurance to cover their personal belongings and public liability during the term of the residence agreement and any renewals or extensions thereof, at their own expense.
 It is recommended that coverage for loss or damage to personal property be on an “All risks” basis.
 Such insurance shall be subject to the terms, conditions, deductibles and exclusions that are usual and customary for this type of insurance.
 Housing & Residence Life does not purchase protection for personal property.

 Residents are asked to obtain and submit their proof of insurance (external link, opens in new window) prior to moving into residence.
 Residents needing their room assignment will be provided this information at the beginning of August.